Waziup/waziup.io/content/_index.md

 {{<floating_video link="https://www.youtube.com/embed/hu-v-eukLAc?autoplay=0;rel=0&loop=0;controls=0&amp;showinfo=0&autohide=1">}}

-# The workbench to get you started with IoT.
+# The Platform To Get You Started With IoT.

-Waziup provides low-cost and open-source IoT technology and services, Waziup is helping to build a more connected and technologically advanced Africa.
+### IoT Solution For Africa
+Low-cost and user-friendly IoT solutions that can be customized to fit the needs of different communities and businesses.

+### Sustainable development
+Developing a strong IoT ecosystem in Africa, which can promote innovation, entrepreneurship, and sustainable development.

 {{<end_floating_image>}}